 One can easily spend a whole day in Manly as it’s such a great place to enjoy a relaxing day out.
 But if you like some exercise, Manly is the starting point (or end point) of two popular hiking trails.

-The Spit to Manly Walk is a 10 km coastal adventure between the Spit Bridge and Manly, and the North Head Circuit Walk is a 10 km adventure that explores the history and unique landscape of North Head.
+The Spit to Manly Walk is a 10 km coastal adventure between the Spit Bridge and Manly, and the North Head Circuit Walk is a 10 km walking track that explores the history and unique landscape of North Head.

 15. Hyde Park

-Located on the eastern fringe of the Sydney CBD, heritage-listed Hyde Park is Australia’s oldest public parkland.
+Located on the eastern fringe of Sydney’s city centre, heritage-listed Hyde Park is Australia’s oldest public parkland.
 The park extends to the Domain and the Royal Botanic Garden further north.

 While certainly not as large, Sydney’s Hyde Park does look and feel a bit like New York’s famous Central Park, also because of its location in the city.